10 Ways to Prevent Grandparents From Spoiling Their Grandchildren

 By Pamela Daniel

 While Deepa was busy cooking in the kitchen, her mother was taking care of her son Aditya.
 In between his play, Aditya demanded some ice cream from his grandmother who immediately offered it to him.
 While this did not go down well with Deepa, she kept her annoyance to herself.
 Sometime later, Aditya demanded some more ice cream from his grandmother.
 What she heard her mother tell her son upset Deepa deeply and made her feel very angry.
-Her mother told her son, “Ok, I will get some for you when your Amma goes to have her bath!”
+Her mother told her son, “Okay, I will get some for you when your Amma goes to have her bath!”

 Does this situation seem familiar to you?
 What would you do if you were in Deepa’s situation?
 Do you think her mother’s behaviour was acceptable?

 But, how can we make grandparents respect the boundaries set by us, parents?
-Here are ten things that parents should discuss with grandparents and make them understand to prevent them from overindulging the grandchildren.
+Here are ten things that parents should discuss with grandparents and make them understand to prevent them from overindulging their grandchildren.